 A lay description of the mathematics that I often think about (for non-mathematicians):

-My main focus of research is Representation theory of algebras.
+The main focus of my research is Representation theory of algebras.
 In my work, roughly speaking, one understands the nature of an algebra via its action on some other algebraic structures, known as modules.
-Below, you can find a useful analogy that I have come up with, and often employ, to explain these concepts to non-mathematicians.
+Below, you can find an analogy that I have come up with, and often find it useful, to explain these concepts to non-mathematicians.
 Experts may disagree with this analogy, but this is not for them anyway!

 ''Suppose you are given a stick A (which we may want to call an algebra).
 Suppose this stick A is unfamiliar to you, and you are curious to better understand the nature of A. Then, how would you develop some knowledge about it?
 And how can you possibly determine whether the stick A is sturdy?